 Reputable clinics will try to personalise the care you receive, as far as possible.

-Together you'll map out key milestones, while accounting for past addictive patterns and behaviours.
+This document will be used as your yardstick to measure progress and keep track.
 This part is important and can determine your progress later, so don't skip it.

 Always enquire about having a look around the clinic, by visiting first, before committing.
 Most clinics don't have an open-door policy, but will happily let you see inside, by arrangement.

 - Can I see a virtual tour of the clinic, before committing?

 - Can you send me an example of what the daily schedule is like, in the clinic?

 - How do I arrange to see inside the clinic, before admitting?

 - When would I be expected to move from detox into therapy in the clinic?

 Since rehab treatment is usually a communal environment, you should expect to have to accommodate others on the journey.